 The Mazda6 benefits from the automaker's i-Activsense suite of safety features as standard for 2019.
 Every Mazda6 now comes with automatic emergency braking, pedestrian detection, lane departure warning, lane keeping assist, and adaptive cruise control.
 The brand's G-Vectoring Control Plus system, which improves the steering response, is also now standard across the lineup.

 With the introduction of the 2.5-liter turbocharged inline four-cylinder engine last year, the Mazda6 continues to offer two powertrains for consumers.

 The standard engine is a naturally-aspirated 2.5-liter four-cylinder that makes 187 horsepower and 186 pound-feet of torque.
 Last year's six-speed manual transmission has been axed, so all you'll find with the Mazda6 is a six-speed automatic.
 Front-wheel drive is the sole offering, as well.
 Offered on the mid-level Grand Touring trim and above is the same four-cylinder that adds a turbocharger into the mix.
 The engine is rated to make 250 hp and 310 lb-ft of torque.

-You'll spend a pretty penny at the gas pump, too.
-With the standard 2.5-liter engine, the Mazda6 is rated by the EPA to get 26 miles per gallon city, 35 mpg highway, and 29 combined.
-Going with the turbocharged engine brings fuel economy of 23/31/26 mpg (city/highway/combined).
+With the manual transmission now dead, the Mazda6 gets an EPA-estimated 26 miles per gallon city, 35 mpg highway, and 29 combined with the base engine.
+Moving up to the turbocharged unit drops fuel economy to 23/31/26 mpg (city/highway/combined).